Project-Nibbler/Nibbler-Internal-Git-Tutorial/-1-GitHubIntroduction.md

 # GitHub Introduction

 **Introduction:**
-Here is a basic tutorial on how to utilize the power of github in order to work together on the Marlin Firmware.
+Here is a basic tutorial on how to utilize the power of GitHub in order to work together on the Marlin Firmware.

 If you've made it here from a link on Trello, here is how you can find this repository on your main GitHub page, by logging in